Research: Matt Alabasi

 However, insurance rates don’t just look at individuals; they also look at other drivers and calculate the risk of insuring you compared to them.
 If the number of accidents in your area goes up over time, the price of your insurance policy may increase too.
 Cars have also become more sophisticated.
 Onboard computers with touch screens and heated seats are features that have made cars more complicated to repair, which also factors into insurance pricing.

 If you presume that you’ll be driving for several decades, it’s helpful to understand just how much costs have changed over time.
-CheapInsurance.com collected information on insurance premiums from the Bureau of Labor Statistics Consumer Price Index data, looking at prices during each decade since the 1970s.
+CheapInsurance.com, experts on cheap car insurance and cheap sr22 insurance, collected information on insurance premiums from the Bureau of Labor Statistics Consumer Price Index data, looking at prices during each decade since the 1970s.
 The index of insurance premiums is for urban insurance consumers and includes a range of coverage and vehicle types, each weighted based on their importance.
 Full details on the index methodology can be found here.
 The 2022 data is only available through March, so the yearly average is based on three months.
 Prices are not adjusted for inflation since these numbers come from the Consumer Price Index.

 The data may surprise you.
 Though costs may seem high today, 2020 actually had the largest decrease in insurance premiums of this whole period—and one of the very few decreases on record in the last few decades.
 This was likely due to the COVID-19 pandemic, when businesses closed down during lockdowns and many companies allowed employees to work from home.
 Consumers cut down on their driving, which led to reduced traffic—and lower insurance costs.